-NC.K.CC.5 Count to answer "How many?" in the following situations:
+NC.K.CC.5 Count to answer "How many?" in the following situations: Given a number from 1-20, count out that many objects.

-- Given a number from 1-20, count out that many objects. - Given up to 20 objects, name the next successive number when an object is added, recognizing the quantity is one more/greater. - Given 20 objects arranged in a line, a rectangular array, and a circle, identify how many. - Given 10 objects in a scattered arrangement, identify how many.
+- Given up to 20 objects, name the next successive number when an object is added, recognizing the quantity is one more/greater. - Given 20 objects arranged in a line, a rectangular array, and a circle, identify how many.

+• Given 10 objects in a scattered arrangement, identify how many.

-Clarification This aspect of the standard calls for students to first determine how many objects are in a set.
+Clarification Checking for Understanding Given up to 20 objects, name the next successive number when an object is added, recognizing the quantity is one more/greater This aspect of the standard calls for students to first determine how many objects are in a set.
 Then, when asked, "how many would there be if we added one more?" students are expected to orally tell or write that number.
 Initially, a number path to 20 or the first 2 rows of a hundreds chart (20s chart) may provide a visual of the numbers to help students.
 This aspect of the standard intersects NC.K.CC.2 since students are asked to count on from a given number.
 As a result, the expectation is for students to eventually mentally name or write the number that would come next if one more object were added to a set.
 This aspect of the standard is also foundational to addition (NC.K.OA.1) as students begin adding 1 to an existing set of objects.

-The Arrangement of Objects that Students Count

-The last two aspects of this standard call for students to be counters, which means that students are given a set of objects and must determine how many there are.
+Name the Next Successive Number: The teacher adds one more object to the set of 15, and asks, "How many are there now?"
+Rather than re-counting the entire set, the student says the next number in the counting sequence16.
+The Arrangement of Objects that Students Count The last two aspects of this standard call for students to be counters, which means that students are given a set of objects and must determine how many there are.
 Developmentally, it is easier for students to touch objects and move them to a different location regardless of the arrangement (Richardson, 2012).
+The Arrangement of Objects that Students Count The teacher makes an arrangement of counters like the picture below.
+The student counts the 15 objects by touching them one at a time.
 When students are only touching (and not moving) objects it is easier if objects are arranged in a line or circle.
 The next easiest arrangement is a rectangular array.
 In kindergarten, students are expected to accurately count a set of up to 20 objects arranged in a line, rectangular array, and circle without moving the objects.
 Teachers should attend to students' individual counting behaviors and use that data to provide meaningful counting experiences.
+The teacher makes an arrangement of counters like the picture below.
+The student counts the 8 objects by touching them one at a time.
 It is more challenging if students count by only touching (and not moving) objects that are in a scattered arrangement.
 As a result, kindergarten students are only expected to count up to 10 objects that are in a scattered arrangement.

 Compare numbers.
 NC.K.CC.6 Identify whether the number of objects, within 10, in one group is greater than, less than, or equal to the number of objects in another group, by using matching and counting strategies.